asafiw/simloud-docs/src/pages/en/simloud-pipeline-examples.markdown

 >**Note:**
 > - The variables such as **aws_region**, **ami_id**, **the name of the instance**, and **the security group** can be managed within the *variables.tf* file.
->  - For deploying an EC2 instance in a custom region, it is necessary to specify the region, AMI for that region, and the availability zone for the subnet in the *variables.tf* file.
+>  - To deploy an EC2 instance in a custom region, it is necessary to specify the region, AMI for that region, and the availability zone for the subnet in the *variables.tf* file.

 For more details about deploying Terraform pipeline, please follow this [instruction](/en/simloud-pipeline.yaml#how-to-deploy-pipeline).

-For deploying **VPN** you can use the following [repository](https://gitlab.com/simloud-demo/git-terraform/-/tree/main/aws/vpn)
+To deploy **VPN** you can use the following [repository](https://gitlab.com/simloud-demo/git-terraform/-/tree/main/aws/vpn)

-For deploying **EC2** instance you can use the following [repository](https://gitlab.com/simloud-demo/git-terraform/-/tree/main/aws/vpn)
+To deploy **EC2** instance you can use the following [repository](https://gitlab.com/simloud-demo/git-terraform/-/tree/main/aws/vpn)

 **Link on the GitLab repository with terraform code:** <a href="https://gitlab.com/simloud-demo/git-terraform" target="_blank">git-terraform</a>